NarcisPlan16/HA_Scheduler/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-_Exit OS manages a smart energy network by integrating various energy assets, such as buildings, consumers, and generators.
+_ExitOS manages a smart energy network by integrating various energy assets, such as buildings, consumers, and generators.
 It allows users to simulate energy production and consumption, making it ideal for energy communities._

 ### Features